aiidateam/aiida-sssp-workflow/README.md

 The lanthanides have convergence issue if mixing is too large or number of bands is not enough.
 For bands measure, the `nbnd_factor` is set to `2.0` while for delta measure and convergence the factor is set to `1.5`.
 The mixing is set to 0.5 (default is 0.7 for non-lanthanides), and even smaller for atomic calculation of lanthanides elements which set to 0.3.
+The `nbnd` set for lanthanides oxides are set to `1.5` times of the default number of bands since it also has issue that highest bands partially occupied and often retrigger the error handler to restart the calculation.

 ## Criteria and protocol of pressure convergence